 “You deserve to be happy.
 You deserve to live a life that lights you up.
 Don’t ever forget that.” ~Coco Calla

-You may think (or have previously thought) that you don’t deserve “good things” in your life.
-And, chances are, you came to believe this because of the narcissists (and other toxic people in your life) who told you that you weren’t good enough in so many different ways.
+And when you think that you don’t deserve “good things” in your life, you’re thinking thoughts that, in a way, aren’t even your own.
+See, you most likely came to believe this because of the narcissists (and other toxic people in your life) who told you that you weren’t good enough in so many different ways.

+These toxic parents, spouses and other partners, family members, and friends would have made you feel worthless, invisible, perpetually pressured, and unimportant, or some combination of these feelings.
+They would have led you to believe that your value was conditional: you were only “okay” if you were doing exactly what they wanted you to do.
 But thankfully, that’s not the truth.
 Those people were WRONG.
-In this video, I’ll explain why you DO deserve to have the things, people and situations you want in your life you want and how you can go about realizing that you are good enough.
+So, let’s discuss why you DO deserve to have the things, people, and situations you want in your life you want and how you can go about realizing that you are good enough.

 So how do you stop thinking this way?